sunnysidevibes/raciantau/_comics/collision+2016_07.md

 layout: page
 story: Collision 2016
 alt:
-image: /img/content/Collision2016_07JPG.jpg
+image: /img/content/COLLISION2016_07JPG.JPG
-thumb_image: /img/content/thumbs/Collision2016_07JPG.jpg
+thumb_image: /img/content/thumbs/COLLISION2016_07JPG.JPG
 icon_image: /img/content/STANDARD.png
 date: 2016-10-25 00:00:00
 ---

 Full breakdown.
 Not really sure what to say about this one.

-I'm not sure if I ever talked about the logic of color use in <em>RACIANTAU</em> and even if I have it's something I think is pretty important so let's talk a little about that.
+I'm not sure if I ever talked about the logic of color use in *RACIANTAU* and even if I have it's something I think is pretty important so let's talk a little about that.
 The biggest rule: red, and shades of red, are colored in.
 Not always – astute readers may have noticed that Bunners' hair (in “Battlemon”) is pink, but we weren't made aware of that until the last page.

-Still, shades of red are what we're coloring in and that will become more and more obvious as <em>RACIANTAU</em> progresses steadily toward its climax.
+Still, shades of red are what we're coloring in and that will become more and more obvious as *RACIANTAU* progresses steadily toward its climax.

 Why, then, is there blue in this strip and in Strip 05?
 And, the astute reader may also ask, wasn't there some green and purple in Battlemon on the two pages we saw red?